A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Abstract

 \section{Abstract}

-In this article we state and prove the spectral expansion of theta series attached to the symmetric space $GL_n(E)/GL_n(F)$ where $n\geq 1$ and $E/F$ is a quadratic extension of number fields.
-This is an important step towards the fine spectral expansion of the Jacquet-Rallis trace formula for general linear groups.
+In this article we state and prove the spectral expansion of theta series attached to the symmetric space $\GL_n(E)/\GL_n(F)$ where $n\geq 1$ and $E/F$ is a quadratic extension of number fields.
+This is an important step towards the fine spectral expansion of relative trace formulas based on this symmetric space such as the Jacquet-Rallis trace formula for general linear groups.
 To obtain our result, we extend the work of Jacquet-Lapid-Rogawski on intertwining periods to the case of discrete automorphic representations.
 The expansion we get is an absolutely convergent integral of relative characters built upon Eisenstein series and intertwining periods.
-We also establish a crucial but technical ingredient whose interest lies beyond the focus of the article: we prove bounds for discrete Eisenstein series on a neighborhood of the imaginary axis extending previous works of Lapid on cuspidal Eisenstein series.
+We also establish a crucial but technical ingredient whose interest lies beyond the focus of the article: we prove bounds for discrete Eisenstein series of $\GL_n$ on a neighborhood of the imaginary axis extending previous works of Lapid on cuspidal Eisenstein series.
+We even need a variant of such bounds on some shifts of the imaginary axis.